How to Choose a Good Pair of Hiking Boots

 - Can take a long time to wear in, which is crucial if to avoid blisters.

 A design that is similar to hiking boots, mountaineering boots are for the extreme hiker.
-The boot rises higher than hiking boots and have much stiffer soles.
+The boot rises higher than hiking boots and has much stiffer soles.
 They can usually accommodate climbing equipment and crampons.

 Ideal for: extreme environments.
 You’re taking expeditions over glaciers and snowy mountains, carrying a heavy backpack.
 You are a hardcore hiker!